 (2) If the funds (including working capital) of any trading concerns are insufficient to meet requirements during the financial year, the trading concern may borrow from the Treasurer.

-[Section 17 amended by No. 98 of 1985 s.
+[Section 17 amended: No. 98 of 1985 s.
 3.]

 18. Treatment of profit and loss